simshadows/monster-hunter-rise-builder/README.md

 python3 -m http.server
 ```

+## Cut Features

+Features intentionally cut:

+- **Switch Skill Selection**: Switch Skills are not important in core calculations.
+I'll add them later after getting feedback on the first iteration of the web app.

+- **Kinsect Selection**: Also not important in core calculations, but I'll listen to feedback in case people want it.

 ## Accessibility and Localization

 Unfortunately, I might just have to leave special accessibility and localization features for last.
 Also, I'll probably need to port my codebase to a build system before then.